mkoskinen/backup-scripts/README.md

 it can be called with command line arguments or exported variables from a parent script.

-### ./backup-gs.bash
+### ./backup-gsutil.bash

-Pushes backups to Google Cloud storage.
+Pushes backups to Google Cloud storage or S3 using gsutil.
+See known issues re S3.
 Requires configured gsutil (https://cloud.google.com/storage/docs/gsutil_install)

 Supports crude rotating of old backups.
 Set SNAPSHOT_RETENTION_COUNT variable